Key arrests so far from the Capitol riot - KVIA

 Some of the defendants are accused of bringing weapons to Capitol Hill.
 Others were photographed ransacking the building.
 Many are charged with unlawful entry or violent entry.

-Here’s what we know about some of those who have been arrested.
+Here’s what we know about some of those who have been arrested and two people who have been charged but their custody status is unknown.

 Richard ‘Bigo’ Barnett